danbulant/design/src/routes/notes/crypto/+page.md

 ## 3DES

 Trides, encrypts, decrypts and encrypts again.
 If a single key is provided, try it for all 3 (becomes just slower DES).

+## RSA

+Key sizes of 128b or less are not enough and are factorable in small time.

+`e` must be constant or otherwise not changeable by the attacker, can be forced to make a collision if it can be changed (for example when validating via user provided public key).
+Usually just set to 65537.

+When generating prime numbers, both must be random - if the primes are close enough (for example, generating one random and then the other one by adding +2 until it's a prime again), they can be factored via fermat's theorem.